Henry Alan Green

-Henry Alan Green is a Professor of Religious Studies at the University of Miami, and has taught there since 1984.
-After completing postgraduate work at the Hebrew University of Jerusalem, the University of Oxford, and the Sorbonne, he received his Ph.D. in Religion from St. Andrew's University in 1982.
+Henry Alan Green is a professor of religious studies at the University of Miami in Miami, Florida, United States.
+He has taught there since 1984.
 He is the published author or co-author of four books and numerous articles, and has received recognition for his work on documenting the exodus of Jews from Arab countries after the Second World War.

-Education
+Early life and education

-Green received his B.A. in Sociology from Carleton University in 1970.
+Henry Alan Green received his B.A. in Sociology from Carleton University in 1970.
 He then completed post-baccalaureate work at the Hebrew University of Jerusalem from 1970-1971, before returning to Carleton University for his M.A. in Sociology in 1973.
 Following that, he completed postgraduate work at the University of Oxford (1974) and the École pratique des hautes études (1975-1976) in Religion and Sociology, before completing his Ph.D. in Divinity at St. Andrew's University in 1982, with a dissertation focused on gnosticism in early Christianity, and its Jewish roots.

-Teaching, visiting fellowships, and visiting professorships
+Career

 Green has been a professor at the University of Miami since 1984.
-He was Director of the Judaic Studies Program at the University of Miami from its inception in 1984 until 2000, and introduced a Sephardic Studies concentration during his tenure.
+He was director of the Judaic Studies Program at the University of Miami from its inception in 1984 until 2000, and introduced a Sephardic Studies concentration during his tenure.

-In Canada, Green served as a research associate at the Hebrew University of Jerusalem from 1977-1979, Visiting Assistant Professor at the University of Alberta from 1979-1980, and as a Visiting Assistant Professor and Post-Doctoral Fellow at Carleton University from 1981-1983.
-He also served as a Visiting Assistant Professor in the Department of Classics and Religion at Dickinson College from 1983-1984.
+Green served as a research associate at the Hebrew University of Jerusalem in Israel from 1977 to 1979.
+In Canada, he was visiting assistant professor at the University of Alberta in Edmonton from 1979 to 1980 and visiting assistant professor and post-doctoral fellow at Carleton University in Ottawa from 1981 to 1983.
+He also served as a visiting assistant professor in the Department of Classics and Religion at Dickinson College in Carlisle, Pennsylvania, from 1983 to 1984.

-Green was also a Skirball Fellow at the University of Oxford in 1991, served as a University College Fellow at the University of Toronto from 2001-2002, and also served as a Fellow at the Centre for Contemporary Jewry, located in the Hebrew University of Jerusalem, in 2009.
+Green was a Skirball Fellow at the University of Oxford in 1991, served as a University College fellow at the University of Toronto from 2001 to 2002, and also served as a fellow at the Centre for Contemporary Jewry, located in the Hebrew University of Jerusalem, in 2009.